 Pectin is widely used as a gelling, stabilizing and thickening agent in a variety of fruit-based products, such as marmalades, jellies, jams, fruit filling for bakery products and fruit preparations for desserts and yogurts.
 Along with this, the usage of pectin has increased in wound healing preparations, specialty medical adhesives and as a natural structure provider for pastes, oils, and creams.
 Owing to this, there has been a rise in the demand for pectin in the pharmaceutical and cosmeceutical sectors, wherein it is utilized to boost the viscosity and stability of gels or creams.
 Moreover, researchers are focusing on developing numerous methods for improving the efficiency of the pectin extraction process.
 Some of the other factors bolstering the market growth are the increasing demand for natural and organic ingredients, growing health concerns and the changing preferences of consumers toward functional foods.
-Looking forward, the market volume is projected to reach 105,299 Tons by 2025, expanding at a CAGR of 5.1% during 2020-2025.
+Looking forward, the market volume is projected to reach US$ 1588.5 Million by 2027, expanding at a CAGR of 8.7% during 2022-2027.

 - Based on the raw material, the market has been segmented into citrus, apple and other peels.
-At present, citrus peels are the most popular raw materials used for pectin production, as they contain around 20-30% of pectin.
+At present, citrus peel are the most popular raw material used for pectin production, as they contain around 20-30% of pectin.

 - On the basis of the end use, the report finds that jams and preserves currently represent the largest end use segment of pectin, as it preserves their fresh flavor and maintains their natural color.
 Other major segments are drinkable and spoonable yogurt, bakery and confectionery items, fruit beverages and other milk drinks.

 - Region-wise, Europe exhibits a clear dominance in the market.
-Other major regions include North America, Asia Pacific and Latin America.
+Other major regions include North America, Asia and Latin America.